bluesky/scanspec/master/_sources/tutorials/graphql-service.rst.txt

 Getting Points from a Spec
 --------------------------

-Most importantly, is the ability to obtain a list of scan points from a Spec.
+More important is the ability to obtain a list of scan frames from a Spec.
 GraphQL gives the user the ability to request one or more fields from an object, allowing them to obtain data that is relevant only to their application.